rwilliams/jrubywiki/Maven-Artifact-of-JRuby-(for-maven,-ivy,-buildr,-and-alike).md

 ## using snapshot version of jruby ##

-there is maven repository [ci.jruby.org/snapshots/maven](http://ci.jruby.org/snapshots/maven/) which offers the latest snapshots of jruby-1.7.x and jruby-9000.dev. for this you need to add the snapshot repo to your pom.xml (or settings.xml):
+there is maven repository [ci.jruby.org/snapshots/maven](http://ci.jruby.org/snapshots/maven/) which offers the latest snapshots of jruby-1.7.x and jruby-9000.dev. for this you need to add the snapshot repo to your pom.xml (or settings.xml).

+TODO ivy and friends

      <repositories>
        <repository>